MedMdhaffar/TSYP13/STM32f429/README.md

 ## Model Deployment on STM32 (CubeAI)

-The final anomaly detection model is deployed using **STM32Cube.AI**, optimized for embedded execution on the STM32F429 microcontroller.
+The final model (detection+correction) model is deployed using **STM32Cube.AI**, optimized for embedded execution on the STM32F429 microcontroller.

 ### A. Requirements